yeetzone/docker-dontstarvetogether/README.md

-# DST-Academy Don't Starve Together Server
+# DST:A Dedicated Server
-> Don't Starve Together Dedicated Server for Docker.
+> Don't Starve Together Academy Dedicated Server for Docker.

+This repository provides a `Dockerfile` for building the DST:A Dedicated Server for the online multi-player survival-game [*Don't Starve Together*][website].

+If you want to set up your own server, have a look at the [DST:A Suite][suite].

 ## Setup
 Setting up the server is pretty easy if you got Docker already running.
-Find a quick step-by-step guide how to setup the dedicated DST server below.
+Find a quick step-by-step guide how to setup the dedicated server below.

 ### Overview